Twins vs. Red Sox Player Props Betting Odds

-Carlos Correa and Alex Verdugo are two of the players with prop bets available when the Minnesota Twins and the Boston Red Sox meet at Target Field on Wednesday (at 7:40 PM ET).
+Alex Verdugo and Carlos Correa are two of the top players with prop bets on the table when the Boston Red Sox and the Minnesota Twins meet at Target Field on Thursday (first pitch at 1:10 PM ET).

 Bet on this matchup or its props with BetMGM!